photonstorm/lazer/worklog.md

 Trying to decide what to do with the geometry intersection functions, they could either live in geom/intersects or in the actual shape folders, such as geom/circle/intersects/.

+Started working on porting SFXR.
+Have created the base Effect object, along with all of its modifiers: Duty, Envelope, HighPassFilter, LowPassFilter, Phaser, Repeat, Tonal, Tone and Vibrato.
+Also created one synth (PickUpCoin).

 ### 14th January 2016

 `Loader.getLoadedFilesByType` is a new method that allows you to get all of the loaded files of a specific type.
 All of the Loader file types have had new consts added to make them more secure.
 You can now for example do `getLoadedFilesByType(ImageFile.TYPE)` to get just the loaded images.
 There is an optional `group` argument as well.